Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - tranfered prototype file from Kait to my laptop
 - watched some fusion tutorials

+### 3/26/2025: PCB soldering
+- used reflow oven to solder surfacemount parts and microcontroller chip

+### 3/30/2025: PCB soldering & Testing
+- soldered through hole components
+- programmed microcontroller with breadboard demo test code
+- ensured function and measured some important signals

+#### Changes for Next PCB Version
+- 5V on the rotary encoder circuit needs to become 3.3V
+- Change some GPIOs for the screen
+- Fix button footprint

 ## Team Meeting Notes

 ### 2/12/2025 Team meeting